Baphomet42/Data-Packs/README.md

     + Creates a deadly laser
     + Can be redirected with Discouragement Redirection Cube
     + Used to activate Thermal Discouragement Receptacle
++ *Power Wire*
+    + Optional feature that can connect buttons to doors (and other powerable equipment)
+        + All linking is done with the `Link Tool` and is not affected in any way by power wire
+        + The wire just makes it clear when something is being powered
+    + Setup using the `Link Tool`
+    + Use the `Change Skin Tool` to display an X or check mark, depending on its power
+        + Typically, the last wire in the line has this skin, while the rest are default
+    + Like all linkable objects, wire does not have to be physically connected to anything
+        + For the best effect, place wire on every block between a power source and the thing it powers
 + *Fizzle Tool*
     + Destroy all equipment within a small range
 + *Cycle Tool*